KTStephano/StratusGFX/README.md

 ### Linux

-This should be roughly the same setup as with Windows except you can skip the SYSROOT step and either build from source + install or install the components with a package manager.
+The steps will be almost the same except that you can use your system's package manager to install Catch2 and the other third party libraries if you prefer.
+You will still need to do the GL3W header generation step.

 # First Places to Look